-- 6.4 Judgment The Instrument does not prescribe specific components of DC&P or ICFR or their degree of complexity.
-Certifying officers should design the components and complexity of DC&P and ICFR using their judgment, acting reasonably, giving consideration to various factors particular to an issuer, including its size, nature of business and complexity of operations. - Delegation permitted in certain cases Section 3.1 of the Instrument requires a non-venture issuer to establish and maintain DC&P and ICFR.
-Employees or third parties, supervised by the certifying officers, may conduct the design of the issuer's DC&P and ICFR.
-Such employees should individually and collectively have the necessary knowledge, skills, information and authority to design the DC&P and ICFR for which they have been assigned responsibilities.
-Nevertheless, certifying officers of the issuer must retain overall responsibility for the design and resulting MD&A disclosure concerning the issuer's DC&P and ICFR. - 6.6 6.5 Risk considerations for designing DC&P and ICFR - (1) Approaches to consider for design The Instrument does not prescribe the approach certifying officers should use to design the issuer's DC&P or ICFR.
+6.4 Judgment - The Instrument does not prescribe specific components of DC&P or ICFR or their degree of complexity.
+Certifying officers should design the components and complexity of DC&P and ICFR using their judgment, acting reasonably, giving consideration to various factors particular to an issuer, including its size, nature of business and complexity of operations.

+6.5 Risk considerations for designing DC&P and ICFR

+- (1) Approaches to consider for design The Instrument does not prescribe the approach certifying officers should use to design the issuer's DC&P or ICFR.
 However, we believe that a top-down, risk-based approach is an efficient and cost-effective approach that certifying officers should consider.
-This approach will allowallows certifying officers to avoid unnecessary time and effort designing components of DC&P and ICFR that are not required to obtain reasonable assurance.
-Alternatively, certifying officers maymight use some other approach to design, depending on the issuer's size, nature of business and complexity of operations.

-(2) Top-down, risk-based approach - Under a top-down, risk-based approach to designing DC&P and ICFR certifying officers first identify and understandassess risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR.
+This approach will allow certifying officers to avoid unnecessary time and effort designing components of DC&P and ICFR that are not required to obtain reasonable assurance.
+Alternatively, certifying officers may use some other approach to design, depending on the issuer's size, nature of business and complexity of operations. - (2) Top-down, risk-based approach Under a top-down, risk-based approach to designing DC&P and ICFR certifying officers first identify and understand risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR.
 A top-down, risk-based approach helps certifying officers to focus their resources on the areas of greatest risk and avoid expending unnecessary resources on areas with little or no risk.